wungjaelee/anime_recommendation_software/README.md

 ## Final Program
 One can use our program in one of two ways:

-Input your favorite combination of genres
+1. Input your favorite combination of genres

-Input the list of animes you watched so far (or selectively the ones that you liked)
+2. Input the list of animes you watched so far (or selectively the ones that you liked)

-First method provides the 10 nearest anime to a user, additionally sorted by its rating.
+First method provides the 10 nearest animes to a user, additionally sorted by their ratings.

 Second method finds the two favorite combination of genres that the user likes the most by voting method and use those combinations to recommend 10 nearest anime to a user, also additionally sorted by rating.